kateolmstead/rest-api-client/README.md

 ### Purchases of Items with Premium Currency

-This event is used to segment monetized players (and potential future monetizers) by collecting information about how and when they spend their premium currency (an in-game currency that is primarily acquired using a *real* currency).
+This event is used to segment monetized users (and potential future monetizers) by collecting information about how and when they spend their premium currency (an in-app currency that is primarily acquired using a *real* currency).
 This is one level of information deeper than the previous use-cases.

 #### Currency Exchanges

 This is a continuation on the first currency exchange example.
-It showcases how to track each purchase of in-game *attention* currency (non-premium virtual currency) paid for with a *premium*:
+It showcases how to track each purchase of in-app *attention* currency (non-premium virtual currency) paid for with a *premium*:

-Example: in this hypothetical, Energy is an attention currency that is earned over the lifetime of the game.
-They can also be purchased with the premium Gold Coins that the player may have purchased earlier.
-The player buys 100 Energy with 10 Gold Coins.
+Example: in this hypothetical, Energy is an attention currency that is earned over the lifetime of the application.
+They can also be purchased with the premium Gold Coins that the user may have purchased earlier.
+The user buys 100 Energy with 10 Gold Coins.

 Call with PHP REST Client:
 ```php